akamai/terraform-provider-akamai/docs/resources/gtm_geomap.md

 # akamai_gtm_geomap

-`akamai_gtm_geomap` provides the resource for creating, configuring and importing a gtm Geographic map to integrate easily with your existing GTM infrastructure to provide a secure, high performance, highly available and scalable solution for Global Traffic Management.
-Note: Import requires an ID of the format: `existing_domain_name`:`existing_map_name`
+`akamai_gtm_geomap` provides the resource for creating, configuring and importing a GTM Geographic map.
+Geographic mapping lets you configure a property that returns a CNAME based on the geographic location of the request.
+You can reuse maps for multiple properties or create new ones.
+To configure a property for geographic mapping, your domain needs at least one geographic map defined.
+Each map needs at least two definitions.
+This ensures that at least one definition maps one or more countries to a data center, and the second definition routes all other traffic.
+Note: Import requires an ID of the format: `existing_domain_name`:`existing_map_name`.

 ## Example Usage